TheTaylorLee/AdminToolbox/docs/AdminToolbox.MSGraph/Show-AllMSGFunctions.md

 ## SYNTAX

 ```
-Show-AllMSGFunctions
+Show-AllMSGFunctions [<CommonParameters>]
 ```

 ## DESCRIPTION
-Gets all available Microsoft Graph Functions that are available with currently installed MSGraph module versions.
+Gets all available Microsoft Graph Functions that are available with currently installed MSGraph module versions and gives the option to run it if desired.

 ## EXAMPLES